2. Explore build targets#

 Summary#

-In a Bazel-based project, pretty much all common development tasks like building, flashing, connecting to devices, and so on are usually done through Bazel targets.
+In a Bazel-based project, pretty much all common development tasks like building, testing, flashing, connecting to devices, and so on can be done through Bazel targets.
 Bazel makes it easy to see all targets at a glance.
 When onboarding onto a new project, browsing the list of targets can be a helpful way for building a top-down intuition about how the project works.

 Next, head over to 3.
-Build the app to start building binaries the Bazel way.
+Build an app to start building binaries the Bazel way.